xuebingwu/ESM-Scan/README.md

 **Limitations**
 * A gmail account is required to run Google Colab notebooks.
-* This notebook was designed for analyzing a single sequence.
+* This script/notebook was designed for analyzing a single sequence.
-* Only sequences of length ~400aa have been tested.
-Longer sequences may fail due to a lack of memory.
-* The first run is slow due to the need to download pre-trained ESM models.
-* GPU may not be available and running the prediction on CPU will be significantly slower.
+* Only runs on GPU, which may not be available sometimes in Colab.
-* Your browser can block the pop-up for downloading the result file.
+* In Colab, your browser can block the pop-up for downloading the result file.
 You can choose the `save_to_google_drive` option to upload to Google Drive instead or manually download the result file: Click on the little folder icon to the left, navigate to file: `res.zip`, right-click and select \"Download\".

 **Bugs**